For more information on our govermental preceedings check the judical page.

 Article 1: Governing Body: The active CORE members shall compose the voting body.

 Article 2: Voting: All changes to the Constitution of any kind shall be voted on by the CORE voting body.
-Suggestions or proposals shall be taken from any and all active CORE members at any time.
+Proposals shall be taken from any and all active CORE members at any time.
 The voting body may choose to solicit the opinion (though not the vote) of non-CORE members.
 Active CORE members each receive one vote of equal weight for each proposal.
+Majority is based on the total number of CORE members.

-Article 3: New Proposals: The CORE body shall vote for or against on each new proposal.
+Article 3: New Proposals: The CORE body shall vote for, against, or abstain on each new proposal.
 Majority wins.

 Article 4: Amendments to Existing Rules: The CORE body shall vote on each proposed amendment to an existing rule.
 Amendments may be passed by a 2/3 majority.